midnightntwrk/lfdt-project-proposals/proposals/incubation/TBNproposal.md

 NightStream will employ a hybrid approach that combines the best aspects of existing proof systems while acknowledging practical constraints:

 **LatticeFold, Neo, or Similar Protocol (Lattice-Based Folding):**
+- Use Custom Constraint System (CCS) arithmetization compatible with R1CS, PLONKish and AIR
-- Employs the lattice-based Ajtai hash for efficient folding
+- Employs the lattice-based Ajtai commitments for efficient folding
 - Based on the Module-SIS assumption for post-quantum security
 - Uses sum-check folding for efficient proof aggregation
 - Implements pay-per-bit commitments for granular efficiency